Codivores/blog-tech/clgi7vez6000a09js45nj22wz.md

 }
 ```

-> As the `createDefault...()` functions create the timestamp and soft delete columns, we use an update of the structure to add our columns in a more pleasant order but it's not a requirement, you can define your columns in the create method
+> As the `createDefault...()` functions create the timestamp and soft delete columns, we use an update of the structure to add our columns in a more pleasant order but it's not a requirement, you can define your columns in the `Schema::create()` closure

 We can now run our migration to create the tables for our Module: